mojowebinc/mojowebinc.github.io/_posts/communication/2016-03-01-countdown-comms.md

 </div>

 <p></p>
-<p style="margin:0;">To: <span style="font-family: Times; font-weight: bold">Companyone</span> <b>NewSystem</b> Upgrade Participants</p>
+<p style="margin:0;">To: Companyone NewSystem Upgrade Participants</p>
-<p style="margin:0;">From: The <b>ProjectLogic</b> Team</p>
+<p style="margin:0;">From: The ProjectLogic Team</p>
-<p style="margin:0;">Subject: PREPARE: <b>NewSystem</b> Arriving Soon</p>
+<p style="margin:0;">Subject: PREPARE: NewSystem Arriving Soon</p>
 <p></p>

 Dear team member:

 Congratulations!
-As part of the <b>ProjectLogic</b> initiative, we are upgrading your current computer with the NewSystem operating system and browser.
+As part of the <b>ProjectLogic</b> initiative, we are upgrading your current computer with the <b>NewSystem</b> operating system and browser.
 In addition to providing a more secure and stable desktop experience, these upgrades will enable faster boot up and recovery from “sleep mode”, quicker loading of web pages and improved search capabilities.

 <b><i>We will be upgrading all computers in your area in 4 weeks.</i></b> To prepare, we recommend printing the Go Live Guide that will help you navigate the tasks you need to complete for a successful upgrade, including:
 - Storing personal files properly
 - Reviewing job aids
 - Validating your login ID and password
-- Logging on to NewSystem for the first time
+- Logging on to <b>NewSystem</b> for the first time

 <b>Feedback and Questions</b>
 <p>If you have any questions about these changes, please visit the <b>ProjectLogic Resource Center</b> at ProjectLogic.Companyone.com.</p>

 Thank you,
-The ProjectLogic Team
+The <b>ProjectLogic</b> Team

 <br>
 <hr>